Valued fields, Metastable groups: Abelian groups

 \begin{rem} Note that if $E$ is the intersection of relatively definable equivalence relations on $D$, then $D/E$ is a pro-definable set and the above definition is equivalent to the usual notion of almost $\Gamma$-internality.

-In particular, if $G$ is a pro-definable group and $H$ is a pro-definable subgroup admitting a generic and \(G/H\) is almost \(\Gamma\)-internal, then $G/H$ is a direct limit of almost \(\Gamma\)-internal groups.
-If, moreover, \(\Gamma\) is \(o\)-minimal, then, by Lemma\ \ref{L:almost-int-2}, $G/H$ is (pro-definably isomorphic to) a group pro-definable in $\Gamma$. \end{rem}
+In particular, if $G$ is a pro-definable group and $H$ is a pro-definable subgroup admitting a generic and \(G/H\) is almost \(\Gamma\)-internal, then $G/H$ is a pro-limit of almost \(\Gamma\)-internal definable groups.
+If, moreover, \(\Gamma\) is \(o\)-minimal, then, by Lemma\ \ref{L:almost-int-2}, each of these almost \(\Gamma\)-internal definable groups is in fact \(\Gamma\)-internal and is therefore (isomorphic to) a group definable in $\Gamma$.
+It follows that $G/H$ is (pro-definably isomorphic to) a group pro-definable in $\Gamma$. \end{rem}

-\begin{thm} Let \(A\) be a pro-definable Abelian group of bounded weight, then the limit stably dominated subgroup $H$ exists and $A/H$ is almost internal to $\Gamma$.
+\begin{thm} Let \(A\) be a pro-limit of interpretable Abelian groups.
+Assume \(A\) has bounded weight.
+Then the limit stably dominated subgroup $H$ exists and $A/H$ is almost internal to $\Gamma$.

-If \Aom holds and $A$ is definable, then \(H\) is definable, admits a unique generic type \(p\) and \(A/H\) is \(\Gamma\)-internal. \end{thm}
+If \Aom holds and $A$ is interpretable, then \(A/H\) is \(\Gamma\)-internal and \(H\) is definable, it admits a generic type \(p\) and it is connected. \end{thm}

-\begin{rem} Instead of \Aom, it suffices to assume that there exists a certifiably stably dominated family \(H_t\), where \(t\) is a \(\Gamma\)-tuple, such that any \(\infty\)-definable connected stably dominated subgroup is contained in some \(H_t\). \end{rem}

 \begin{proof} The existence of $H$ is proved in Proposition\ \ref{P:exists-lstdom}.
 Let \(C\) be a metastability basis over which \(A\) and \(H\) are defined.
 Let \(f\) be a pro-definable function enumerating all \(C\)-definable maps from \(A\) into \(\Gamma\).